Skip to content

 • increase short stays and longer stay visitation.

-Partners have worked with local tourism operators to enhance their experience offerings via a range of unique island day pass experiences which were developed in collaboration with Sealink and more than 20 Minjerribah businesses.
+Partners worked with local tourism operators to enhance their experience offerings via a range of unique island day pass experiences which were developed in collaboration with Sealink and more than 20 Minjerribah businesses.
 With higher quality experiences, visitors will have more reasons to stay longer and invest more in the local economy.

 Over the September 2020 school holidays, Minjerribah Futures coordinated the inaugural Minjerribah Arts Trail that saw more than 20 visual artists, weavers, ceramicists, jewellers, printmakers, photographers and sculptors showcase their products across 18 different venues/locations.
 This was the first of the new experiences to be tested on the island and feedback was overwhelmingly positive.
-Plans by Minjerribah local artists are now underway for the next Minjerribah Arts Trail, to be held in August 2022.

 Benefits